Water Conservation Measures & FAQ

 Why are school and municipal playing fields exempt from the regulation?

 Recognizing that severe drought conditions exist across Vancouver Island, the Municipality has turned off irrigation on most sports fields, small green space parks and boulevard plantings.

 The Municipality will continue to irrigate some planted areas under the Stage 2 water conservation guidelines, adhering to minimum water usage wherever possible.
-Some critical fields will continue to be watered, which includes during the day for short period of times to protect the playing surface from significant and costly damage (see below).
+Some critical fields will continue to be watered, which includes during the day for short periods of time to protect the playing surface from significant and costly damage (see below).

 Why is the Municipality still watering the sand-based sports fields at Sherman Road, Evans Park and the Properties?

 Sand-based fields are designed to drain very well so that the fields continue to be usable in the wet weather during the fall/winter months.
 Unfortunately, they are not as practical during dry weather in the summer months.
 They require less irrigation per watering but need watering more frequently because the sand holds less moisture.
 The moisture needs of sand-based turf is about the same as that in native soil—it's just that sand doesn't hold nearly as much available moisture as does a native loam or clay soil.
 Consequently, we irrigate sands much more frequently, but with less irrigation output per watering event.
 Sand-based fields need to be watered in the afternoon or they will burn off.
 When sand fields burn they do not go dormant like a typical residential lawn, but actually die, resulting in the expensive loss of recreational infrastructure.